 A hallmark of PTSD is an exaggerated startle response, where a small sound or even visual stimulus can produce all of the psychological and physiological symptoms as well.
 All of these symptoms need to be present for more than a month to meet PTSD criteria and they must also cause significant distress or impairment in social, work, or social life.

-I’ve heard people say that they went through a bad break-up that “left me with PTSD.”
+I’ve heard people say that they went through a bad breakup that “left me with PTSD.”
 Or that they got into a verbal disagreement with someone and now they have PTSD.
-While there are upsetting things about break-ups and arguments, you don’t “get” PTSD from that kind of situation unless there is trauma involved.
+While there are upsetting things about breakups and arguments, you don’t “get” PTSD from that kind of situation unless there is trauma involved.
 Traumatic events have the strength to make a deep impact on the way your brain operates and functions.
-Tramuatic events include things like sexual abuse or assault, rape, physical abuse (especially if it is repeated), a particularly violent or upsetting accident, a mugging or robbery, or a natural disaster.
-These are very specific and very neurochemically-potent experiences that should not be confused with things that are difficult, emotionally complicated or even very upsetting.
+Traumatic events include things such as sexual abuse or assault, rape, physical abuse (especially if it is repeated), a particularly violent or upsetting accident, a mugging or robbery, or a natural disaster.
+These are very specific and very neurochemically potent experiences that should not be confused with things that are difficult, emotionally complicated or even very upsetting.